AndyGauge/rust/src/doc/rustdoc/src/references.md

 # References

 There are many great `rustdoc` references out there.
-If you know of other great resources, please submit a pull request
+If you know of other great resources, please submit a pull request!

 ## Official